Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/README.md

 4. Install dependencies using `pip install -r requirements.txt`
 5. Run the case analyzer using `python cold_case_analyzer/main.py`

-\* Also, it is still necessary to include a separate column with the "Quote"/the Choice of Law section of the original case text.
-We aim to make this column obsolete eventually, but right now it is still needed.
+\*Disclaimer note: It is still necessary to include a separate column with the "Quote"/the Choice of Law section of the original case text.
+We aim to make this column obsolete soon.

 ## What is the Case Analysis LLM?
 An automated analysis of court decisions related to choice of law in international commercial contracts.
 From each court decision, we analyze the following categories: